-Fall Semester—A Time for Parents to Revisit Discussions About College Drinking
+Fall Semester—A Time for Parents to Discuss the Risks of College Drinking

 As college students arrive on campus this fall, it’s a time of new experiences, new friendships, and making memories that will last a lifetime.
 Unfortunately for many, it is also a time of excessive drinking and dealing with its aftermath—vandalism, violence, sexual aggression, and even death.